glassroom/git-gpg/README.md

     # You can use standard git options when pulling:
     git gpg pull --rebase myremote

-Note: By default, git-gpg will use the `user.email` setting in git as the GPG recipient.
-You can change this by editing the `.git/config` file, or by running the following command:

-    git config --local gpg-remotes.myremote.gpg-recipient new@recipient.com

 ## Other Approaches / Prior Art